 Record of Complaint Form

-If the dealer fails to comply with the Car Buyer’s Bill of Rights, you may complete and mail a Record of Complaint Form (INV 172A) to the Department of Motor Vehicles at one of the addresses listed on the form.
+If the dealer fails to comply with the Car Buyer’s Bill of Rights, you may file a complaint online.

 The form is also available by calling 1-800-777-0133.

 When possible, attempt to resolve the problem with the other party or firm.
 If unable to obtain a resolution, consider contacting a private attorney, the small claims division of your local county court, and a legal aid group for assistance.
 Refer to the County Government section of your local telephone directory for the county court in your area.